dmentipl/plonk/docs/index.rst

 .. warning::
     Plonk is under development.
 The API may change.
 It may contain bugs.
-    However, please use Plonk, and provide feedback, positive or negative.
+    However, please use Plonk and provide feedback.

 --------
 Overview